glebec/potential/README.md

 # Potential.js

-## A minimal Promises/A+ implementation
+## An ES6 Promises/A+ implementation

 <a href="https://promisesaplus.com/">
     <img src="https://promisesaplus.com/assets/logo-small.png" alt="Promises/A+ logo" title="Promises/A+ 1.1 compliant" align="right"/>
 </a>

 `Potential` was written as an exercise in passing the full Promises/A+ spec.
 Emphasis is on adhering to the spec language and commenting the source code accordingly, so as to serve as an educational example.
+Extended methods such as `catch`, `all`, `map`, and `spread` are also included.

+`Potential` is neither performance-optimized nor designed for maximum safety in production use (e.g. providing type checks, antipattern warnings and similar).
+Instead, it concentrates on relatively straightforward source code written using recent language features.
+For a highly performant, feature-rich, robust promise library, check out [Bluebird](http://bluebirdjs.com/docs/getting-started.html).

 ### Installation